 In my experience, there are two types of cruisers:

 - Those who leisurely go on shore to hit 1 or 2 hot spots before returning onboard

 - Those who get off at the first chance, pack in as much sightDOING as they can muster, and board at the last possible minute

-By being in the second group, I think a single day in port is plenty for most Norwegian towns.
-For one thing, most ports are relatively small (less than 500 people live in Flam, for example) and port days tend to be 8-12 hours since ships only have a short sail to the next day’s port.
+By being in the second group, a single day in port is plenty for most Norwegian towns.
+For one thing, most ports are relatively small (less than 500 people live in Flam, for example) and port days tend to be 8-12 hours since ships only have a short journey to the next day’s destination.

 That said, a little bit of research and planning goes a long way in Norway.
 Popular activities may only run once or twice a day and they do sell out.
 To use your time efficiently, you’ll need to line up schedules and make reservations.
 You’ll also want to get outside of the central port area, which can be super cheesy and overcrowded.

 >>>>> Related Post: How to Avoid Tourist Traps

 A bowl of soup for $18?
 Catch of the day $40?
 Pint of beer $9?
 Yikes!

 It’s easy to understand why I didn’t want to pay for three meals a day in Norway, but even still, I think it’s important to budget for a few on-shore meals.
 Food is a huge part of culture, not to mention that bars can be a great place to chat with locals.
 Even a walk through the grocery store provides great insight into traditional Norwegian food.